MicrosoftDocs/cloud-adoption-framework/docs/govern/security-baseline/discipline-improvement.md

 **Minimum suggested activities:**

 - Evaluate your [Security Baseline toolchain](./toolchain.md) options.
-- Develop a draft Architecture Guidelines document and distribute to key stakeholders.
+- Develop a draft architecture guidelines document and distribute to key stakeholders.
 - Educate and involve the people and teams affected by the development of architecture guidelines.
 - Add prioritized security tasks to your migration backlog.